Coosa River Basin Initiative: History

 CRBI originally operated through the work of dedicated volunteers in a small office in the back of Brown's business.
 CRBI has grown to become a visible presence in the decision-making processes concerning the region's natural resources.

 Today, CRBI occupies a Broad Street office in downtown Rome's business district.

-Staff

 The organization employs full- and part-time staff who coordinate volunteers and work with a 15-member board of directors and a 6-member advisory board to design and implement advocacy, education, water monitoring, restoration and organizational development programs.
 More than 800 dues paying members support the organization with their money and volunteer services.

 Accomplishments

 Since its founding in 1992, CRBI's advocacy, education, restoration and water monitoring programs have helped improve water quality in the Coosa River Basin and have helped citizens better understand water resource issues.
 The organization's major accomplishments include: